Dr Alexa Bellows

 Background

 Prior to joining the University of Edinburgh, she obtained her masters in nutritional epidemiology from Harvard Chan School of Public Health and went on to complete her doctorate in International Health (Human Nutrition) at the Johns Hopkins Bloomberg School of Public Health.
 Her dissertation focused on changes in the food environment and its relationship to dietary intake and nutritional status of women in rural Bangladesh.
-While at Hopkins, Alexa was also a core team member for the Food Systems Dashboard and facilitated in the development of a food systems diagnostic metric to measure healthy and sustainable food systems.
+While at Hopkins, Alexa was also a core team member for the Food Systems Dashboard and facilitated the development of a food systems diagnostic metric to measure healthy and sustainable food systems.

 Qualifications